backstage/backstage/plugins/catalog-backend/api-report.md

 // Warnings were encountered during analysis:
 //
-// src/catalog/types.d.ts:94:8 - (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
-// src/catalog/types.d.ts:95:8 - (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
-// src/catalog/types.d.ts:96:8 - (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
 // src/ingestion/processors/GithubMultiOrgReaderProcessor.d.ts:23:9 - (ae-forgotten-export) The symbol "GithubMultiOrgConfig" needs to be exported by the entry point index.d.ts
-// src/ingestion/types.d.ts:8:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:98:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:104:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:105:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:119:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:120:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:121:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:123:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:136:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:137:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/database/types.d.ts:138:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/legacy/ingestion/types.d.ts:19:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 ```